Key Learning Points:

 This online training course on personal data protection focuses on educating employees about the legislation around data protection, with an emphasis on accountability and ownership when it comes to processing and storing personal data.

-The course enables learners to understand their role in protecting data within their organisation and covers three key areas in detail - data and the new laws/regulations; the principles, rights, and obligations of GDPR; and potential data breaches under GDPR.
+The course enables learners to understand their role in protecting data within their organisation and covers three key areas in detail - data and the new laws/regulations; the principles, rights, and obligations of GDPR (EU and UK); and potential data breaches under GDPR.

 This course was previously called 'Protecting Data' course.